zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: algo-not-supp-by-zm-1.dnssec10.xa
   * There is an extra RRSIG for the NSEC record (as the response to the NSEC3PARAM query).
-    * That RRSIG has been created by [algorithm 253][IANA registry], which is private algorithm never supported.
+    * That RRSIG has been created by [algorithm 255][IANA registry], which is private algorithm never supported.
-    * A matching DNSKEY ([algorithm 253][IANA registry]) is available.
+    * A matching DNSKEY ([algorithm 255][IANA registry]) is available.
-  * For this test scenario a fake signature and a fake public key can be used.
+    * For this test scenario a fake signature and a fake public key are used.
+  * The extra DNSKEY is in the DNSKEY RRset which is resigned by the valid KSK.

 ### ALGO-NOT-SUPP-BY-ZM-2
 An NSEC3 zone.
 Unknown algorithm of a DNSKEY.